Refined universality for critical KCM: upper bounds: Preliminaries

-For helping sets the definition is more technical, since they are not included in $S$, so we require that they are close to $S$ and at some distance from its endpoints. \begin{defn} For $d\ge 0$, we denote by $\cH_{d}(S)$ the event on $\Omega$ that there is an infected helping set $Z$ such that
+For helping sets the definition is more technical, since they are not included in $S$.
+We therefore require that they are close to $S$ and at some distance from its endpoints. \begin{defn} For $d\ge 0$, we denote by $\cH_{d}(S)\subset \Omega$ the event such that $\eta\in\cH_d(S)$ if there exists $Z$ a helping set in direction $u_i$ such that for all $z\in Z$, we have $\eta_z=0$,